Washington hires Arizona’s Jedd Fisch to be Huskies head coach, quickly replacing Kalen DeBoer

 There was talk about of possible contract extension for Fisch, but it wasn’t completed.

-He is 16-21 in his three seasons with the Wildcats, improving the record each season.
+Fisch is 16-21 in his three seasons with the Wildcats, improving the record each year.

 Fisch, 47, is the fourth head coach at Washington since the 2019 season.
 Chris Petersen stepped away from coaching following the 2019 season.
 Defensive coordinator Jimmy Lake replaced Petersen but was fired with two games left in his second season, leading to the hiring of DeBoer after the 2021 season.